filecoin-project/go-fil-markets/storagemarket/README.md

 func GetDefaultWalletAddress(ctx context.Context) (address.Address, error)
 ```

-Get the default wallet address of this node, the one from which funds should be sent to the node's
+Get the Client's default wallet address, which will be used to add Storage Market funds (collateral and payment).
-storage client or provider.

 #### OnDealSectorCommitted
 ```go